paulwizviz/learn-go/idiomatic/idiomatic.md

 # Idiomatic Go

 What is idomatic Go?

-Go code that is idiomatic adheres to three of the main design principles of the Go language (Edward Muller)[https://about.sourcegraph.com/blog/go/idiomatic-go]:
+Go code that is idiomatic adheres to three of the main design principles of the Go language [Edward Muller](https://about.sourcegraph.com/blog/go/idiomatic-go):

 * Orthogonality - interchangeable parts with no to mimumal effect on other parts
 * Simplicity